microsoft/react-native-windows-samples/docs/native-modules.md

 > - [Native Module Sample in microsoft/react-native-windows-samples](https://github.com/microsoft/react-native-windows-samples/tree/master/samples/NativeModuleSample)
 > - [Sample App in microsoft/react-native-windows/packages/microsoft-reactnative-sampleapps](https://github.com/microsoft/react-native-windows/tree/master/packages/microsoft-reactnative-sampleapps)

 Sometimes an app needs access to a platform API that React Native doesn't have a corresponding module for yet.
-Maybe you want to reuse some existing .NET code without having to reimplement it in JavaScript, or write some high performance, multi-threaded code for image processing, a database, or any number of advanced extensions.
+Maybe you want to reuse some existing .NET code without having to re-implement it in JavaScript, or write some high performance, multi-threaded code for image processing, a database, or any number of advanced extensions.

 React Native was designed such that it is possible for you to write real native code and have access to the full power of the platform.
 This is a more advanced feature and we don't expect it to be part of the usual development process, however it is essential that it exists.
 If React Native doesn't support a native feature that you need, you should be able to build it yourself.